 I then covered and wrapped it up for another roughly 24 hours.

-When I tasted the first piece, the juniper and fresh dill was exquise and intense and made me instantly want to pour a gin & tonic.
+When I tasted the first piece, the juniper and fresh dill was exquisite and intense and made me instantly want to pour a gin & tonic.

-The fish had indeed turned very transluscent, and if I had had a sharp enough knife, I would definitely have been able to cut a thin enough slice to read a newspaper through.
+The fish had indeed turned very translucent, and if I had had a sharp enough knife, I would definitely have been able to cut a thin enough slice to read a newspaper through.

-I nibbled on this over the course of the folowing few days, and discovered it went really well with a spritz of fresh lemon and cream cheese on a lightly toasted slice of rye bread.
-Its intenese and rich and would make a perfect ingredient to put on top of a canape.
+I nibbled on this over the course of the following few days and discovered it went really well with a spritz of fresh lemon and cream cheese on a lightly toasted slice of rye bread.
+Its intense and rich and would make a perfect ingredient to put on top of a canape.

 A little bit luxurious, quite christmassy.
 I am sure my Scottish grandmother would have been very proud.